Columbia Bugaboot Plus IV Omni-Heat

 See the Men's Columbia Bugaboot IV See the Women's Columbia Bugaboot IV

 With 200-gram synthetic fill, the Columbia Bugaboot Plus IV Omni-Heat falls on the lightly insulated end of the winter boot spectrum, but it completely exceeded our expectations.
 The substantial, waterproof build effectively seals out cold, and Columbia’s proprietary Omni-Heat reflective lining along the interior gives it a modest boost in warmth.
-In fact, the Bugaboot is notably warmer than most other 200-gram boots we’ve tested, including The North Face’s Chilkat III.
+In fact, the Bugaboot is notably warmer than most other 200-gram boots we’ve tested, including The North Face’s Chilkat.
 Central Washington doesn’t experience brutally cold snaps as often as the Midwest or areas on the East Coast, but I’ve yet to feel cold wearing the Bugaboot.

 The Columbia Bugaboot scores high marks in waterproofing.
 For starters, the boot is seam-sealed, and its tough upper—which includes a mix of nylon and leather up top and wraparound rubber along the base and toe box—effectively blocks out moisture.
 I’ve put the Bugaboot through everything from knee-deep powder (paired with gaiters and snow pants) to wet, melting snow on warmer days and have had no issues with snow creeping in.
 While hiking, I’ve even stepped through a few ice-covered puddles that gave way under my weight and submerged the boot to ankle-height.
 Impressively, water never made its way in.